HBircan/OOP-Project/README.md

 # OOP-Project

-We are designing and implementing a library management system with the requirements:
+The project is about designing and implementing a library management system with the requirements:

  -Design a system that can manage various library resources, including books, magazines, and DVDs.
 Each type of item should have unique properties and rules